Student Support Services

 Student Support Services at St Columba encompass the school’s holistic approach to pastoral care and learning.
 The Wellbeing Teams and Learning Support Teams work together to support the educational needs of students concerning academic progress and welfare.
 The role of the school psychologist is to support students to engage in school life and learning.
 This is through working collaboratively with the Wellbeing and Learning Support frameworks that exist within the school.
 Students and their families are essential to the success of these teams and their planning.

-St Columba has a comprehensive pastoral care system in place to care for the individual needs of every student, from Kindergarten through to Year 12.
+St Columba has a comprehensive pastoral care system in place to care for every student's individual needs from Kindergarten through to Year 12.

 Our pastoral care objectives are to: